pymor/pymor/docs/source/tutorial_optimization.rst

 The computational time looks at least better than the FOM optimization and we are very close to the reference parameter.
 But we are following the exact same path than the
 FOM and thus we need to solve the FOM model as often as before (due to the enrichments).
-The only time that we safe is the one for the dual solution which we compute with the ROM instead.
+The only computational time that we safe is the one for the gradients since we compute the dual solutions with the ROM.

 Adaptively enriching along the path
 -----------------------------------